 The Capital Improvement Program is responsible for construction projects involving City facilities.
 The Program strives to maintain the City's infrastructure and to rebuild, expand or construct new infrastructure facilities when necessary.
+Future CIP work can be found in the City budget on the finance page.

 Citizen Notification of Public Improvement Projects